Zymbit-Docs/zymdocsy/content/how-to/encrypt-rfs/zymkey4.md

 1. Make a tarball of the original root file system and store it on the external device
 2. Copy the original root file system files to the external device to form a temporary file system
 3. Boot to the temporary file system.
 Once booted, the temporary file system will:
-a.
-Create a LUKS key
+* Create a LUKS key
-b.
-Lock the LUKS key with Zymkey
+* Lock the LUKS key with Zymkey
-c.
-Create a LUKS volume on the original root partition.
+* Create a LUKS volume on the original root partition.
 The standard Jetson installation creates up to 14 partitions.
 In most cases, the new partition will be mmcblk0p13 or mmcblk0p15.
-d.
-Create an ext4 partition on the LUKS volume on the original root partition
+* Create an ext4 partition on the LUKS volume on the original root partition
-e.
-Untar the root file system tarball into the converted partition
+* Untar the root file system tarball into the converted partition
-f.
-For Jetson users: Untar the /boot area into the original SD card partition, mmcblk0p1
+* For Jetson users: Untar the /boot area into the original SD card partition, mmcblk0p1